EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="install"></a>
 ## Install and dependencies

-To install the Mobilome Annotation Pipeline, clone this repo by:
+To get a copy of the Mobilome Annotation Pipeline, clone this repo by:

 ```bash
 $ git clone https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline.git